-645.120. (a) This section is intended only to limit the scope of discovery.
-It is not intended to affect the methods of discovery allowed under this chapter.

-(b) In any proceeding under subdivision (i) or (j) of Section 12940, or Section 19572 or 19702, alleging conduct that constitutes sexual harassment, sexual assault, or sexual battery, evidence of specific instances of a complainant's sexual conduct with individuals other than the alleged perpetrator is not discoverable unless it is to be offered at a hearing to attack the credibility of the complainant as provided for under Section 648.470 (evidence of sexual conduct).
+- 645.120. (a) This section is intended only to limit the scope of discovery.
+It is not intended to affect the methods of discovery allowed under this chapter. - (b) In a proceeding under subdivision (i) or (j) of Section 12940 or under Section 19572 or 19702, alleging conduct that constitutes sexual harassment, sexual assault, or sexual battery, evidence of specific instances of a complainant's sexual conduct with individuals other than the alleged perpetrator is not discoverable unless it is to be offered at a hearing to attack the credibility of the complainant as provided in Section 648.470 (evidence of sexual conduct). - 14 Comment.

-Comment.
 Section 645.120 supersedes subdivision (g) of former Section 11507.6.